anthonybaulo/stock-indicator-analysis/README.md

 The mean of successes from the random entries will be used to model the null hypothesis, assuming a normal distribution as per the CLT.

 ### Threshold
-A 0.05 significance level will be used.
+Given my lack of domain knowledge, I will default to the widely accepted 0.05 significance level.

 ## Execution
 1. The data was iterated through sequentially with the stated conditions to check for indicated entry points.